codepks/LearningCPP/README.md

 However, precompiled headers require extra work to use, and for small projects (such as those you’ll create in our tutorials) make little to no difference in compilation times. <br>

 > Background <br>
-> When you create a new project in Visual Studio, a precompiled header file named `pch.h` is added to the project.
-(In Visual Studio 2017 and earlier, the file was called `stdafx.h` )
+> When you create a new project in Visual Studio, a precompiled header file named pch.h is added to the project.
+(In Visual Studio 2017 and earlier, the file was called stdafx.h.)
+The purpose of the file is to speed up the build process.
+> Any stable header files, for example Standard Library headers such as <vector>, should be included here.
+The precompiled header is compiled only when it, or any files it includes, are modified.
+If you only make changes in your project source code, the build will skip compilation for the precompiled header.

 # Basics
 source is [here](https://www.goldsborough.me/c/c++/linker/2016/03/30/19-34-25-internal_and_external_linkage_in_c++/)